albiberto/usb-detector/README.md

       if(_hub.connection is not null) await _hubConnection.DisposeAsync;
    }
    ```
-11. Change app http url to no have conflicts with worker service, in Properties folder in launchSettings.josn file change port from 5001 to 6001
+11. Change app http url to avoid conflicts with the worker service, in Properties folder in launchSettings.josn file change the port from 5001 to 6001
 ```json
     "UsbDetector.Client": {
       "commandName": "Project",